top of page

 What investment services and advice can you provide me?

-We provide investment advisory management services to our clients.
+We provide investment advisory management and financial planning services to our clients.
 We will assist our clients with developing an investment strategy which is generally formulated based upon the results of a comprehensive financial plan, should our clients engage us for that service.
 Should our clients choose not to engage us for financial planning services, we will discuss with our clients their investment and related financial goals, as well as their risk tolerance in order to develop an investment strategy consistent with both.
 Each client’s account is individually tailored and designed in accordance with their specific goals and objectives.
 Each of our clients’ accounts is invested and/or managed individually and not pooled with any other investor.
-Our accounts are monitored daily.
+Our accounts are monitored quarterly.
 We are available to discuss client accounts during normal business hours via telephone or in-person meetings.
 We provide a quarterly commentary which addresses our thoughts, actions and forecasts for markets and economies and how they may impact client accounts.
 We also attempt to meet all clients in person at least annually to review their accounts, as well as their personal financial circumstances and the associated effect on investment strategy.

 We offer both discretionary and non-discretionary investment advisory services to client accounts.
 In a discretionary account, the client empowers our firm to buy and sell investments in their account without asking the client in advance.
 In a non-discretionary account, we will provide our advice to the client and the client shall decide what investments to buy and sell.
+We generally require a minimum account size of $300,000 to establish a relationship, this minimum may be waived at the Firm’s discretion.

 Additional information about our services can be found in Items 4, 5 and 7 of our Disclosure Brochure and available to all clients or by going here: https://adviserinfo.sec.gov/firm/summary/124193